AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60584-access-token-created-for-user-on-one-website-is-allowed-to-access-or-change-customer-information-on-other-websites.md

 ---
 title: "ACSD-60584: Access token created for one website is allowed to access information on other websites"
 description: Apply the ACSD-60584 patch to fix the issue where the access token created for the user on one website is allowed to access or change customer information on other websites.
-The API token created for the user on one website allows us to access customer information, create a cart, and add products to the cart on other website views.
 feature: Customers, GraphQL
 role: Admin, Developer
 ---